 Our Executive Director

-An active member of the community, he is the Executive Director of ACAP Saint John and serves on numerous boards and committees across the province, providing insight on issues ranging from poverty reduction and urban planning, to tourism and ecosystem restoration.
-Graeme has over twelve years of experience in designing, implementing and managing community-based projects, is recognized as the local authority on the geographic characteristics of a number of New Brunswick watersheds, and has authored published reports on ecological restoration and urban environmental sustainability.
+Graeme Stewart-Robertson is the Executive Director of ACAP Saint John, one of Atlantic Canada’s most innovative non-profits, seeking to bridge the gap between ecology and social science to create equitable, inclusive environments in Canada’s oldest city.
+Serving on numerous boards and initiatives across the Maritimes, Graeme brings his unique insight and passion to issues ranging from ecosystem restoration and poverty reduction to transportation planning and climate change adaptation.
+With over twelve years of experience in designing, implementing and managing community-based environmental projects, he is now recognized as a local authority on New Brunswick watersheds, and has authored published reports on ecological restoration, geography and urban environmental sustainability.

 With a background covering everything from historical research to competing in multi-day adventure endurance races, Graeme brings a diversity of insight and thought to his work as the head of ACAP Saint John.